Can Dogs Eat Raw Chicken? Fact Checked by our Vet

 Despite the risks of feeding a raw diet, there are some benefits to feeding raw chicken to your dog.
 Yes, your dog can eat raw chicken and sometimes it could be good for their health.

-Since raw chicken has many more bacteria than cooked protein, your dog will have a healthier and more diverse gut microbiome than with a typical dry food.
-On top of this, a small study examining 6 boxers saw that a raw diet produced smaller, firmer stools as well as more diverse faecal bacteria.
+Since raw chicken features more bacteria colonies than cooked protein, your dog will have a healthier and more diverse gut microbiome than with a typical dry food.
+On top of this, a small study examining eight boxers saw that a raw diet produced smaller, firmer stools as well as more diverse faecal bacteria.

-On the other hand, if your dog has shown intolerances to common dry food ingredients, like grains, has inflammatory conditions, or is diagnosed with diabetes, a raw diet might provide a better nutritional balance.
+On the other hand, if your dog has shown intolerance to common dry food ingredients (such as grains), has inflammatory conditions, or is diagnosed with diabetes, a raw diet might provide a better nutritional balance.

 Risks Of Feeding Raw Chicken To Your Dog